-- Late registration begins 5/15/22.
-A late fee of $5 will apply; patches, t-shirts and craft supplies are not guaranteed for late registrations.
+- Late registration begins 5/15/23; patches, t-shirts and craft supplies are not guaranteed for late registrations.

 Have carpool contacts (must have at least one contact other than parents/guardians) before beginning the registration process.
 It is very important to complete the entire process (through payment).
 All incomplete registrations are deleted every evening at midnight.

 Payment: At checkout, pay with a credit card, electronic check, or PayPal.
 Council refund policy.